...

 1. Process of Incorporation and Registrations

-To initiate the procedure of foreign company registration in India, your subsidiary company will need two directors and two shareholders.
-One director must be an Indian resident, and both should have a DIN (Director Identification Number).
+To start registering a foreign company in India, your subsidiary needs two directors and two shareholders.
+One director must live in India.
+Both directors need a DIN (Director Identification Number).
 This helps avoid administrative delays.

-The shareholders can be individuals or businesses and the parent company should be publicly limited.
+Shareholders can be individuals or businesses.
+The parent company must be publicly limited.
 The company has to comply with the rules and regulations of the Companies Act, 2013.
-In simple words, it cannot be privately owned, in a partnership, or an LLC (limited liability company).
-There are two steps to the process, namely, name approval and incorporation on submission of by-laws.
+In simple words, it cannot be owned by an LLC, partnership, or individual.
+The process involves name approval and incorporation when bylaws are submitted.

 2. Time Required for Incorporating a Subsidiary Company